kirkshoop/async_scope/asyncscope.md

 3. *Effects*:
    - An `@_operation-state_@` object `op` will be created by connecting the given sender to a receiver `recv`.
-   - If an exception occurs will be trying to create `op` in its proper storage space, the exception will be passed to the caller.
+   - If an exception occurs while trying to create `op` in its proper storage space, the exception will be passed to the caller.
    - If no exception is thrown while creating `op` and stop was not requested on our stop source, then:
      - `start(op)` is called (before `spawn_future` returns).
      - The lifetime of `op` extends at least until `recv` is called with a completion notification.